Juggernaut-Coder/Dynamic_array_C/README.md

 # Dynamic_array_C
-A simple dynamic array implementation
+A header only simple dynamic array implementation.
+Include vec_lib.h to use